Why 5 minutes are enough to transform your day

 Serene meditation setup by calm water: ceramic mug, woven mat, teal meditation cushion, and river stone arranged on concrete surface, with misty lake reflection and rolling hills at sunrise - representing peaceful 5-minute daily wellness practices

 We often believe that long sessions of sport or meditation are necessary to feel better.
-In reality, science shows the opposite: 5-minute micro-practices are enough to trigger measurable effects on stress, attention, and motivation.
+In reality, science shows the opposite: micro-practices of a few minutes are enough to trigger measurable effects on stress, attention, and motivation.
 Here's why, and how to integrate them without disrupting your schedule.

 Want a guided 5-minute ritual each day?
 Try the Daily Ritual Card app .